A Simple Way to Keep the Flu Away

 Even if you don’t fall into any of the above groups, you should still get the vaccine if you want to prevent the flu.

 Some people shouldn’t be vaccinated for the flu before talking with their healthcare provider, the CDC says.
 These are reasons to talk with your healthcare provider:

-You had previously developed Guillain-Barré syndrome in the 6 weeks after getting a flu shot.
+You developed Guillain-Barré syndrome in the 6 weeks after getting a flu shot in the past.

 You currently have an illness with a fever.
-Wait until symptoms improve before getting the vaccine.
+Wait until symptoms get better before getting the vaccine.